huggingface/transformers/examples/research_projects/xls_r/README.md

 python -c "import torch; print(torch.cuda.is_available())"
 ```

-If the above command doesn't print ``True``, in a first step, please follow the
+If the above command doesn't print ``True``, in the first step, please follow the
 instructions [here](https://pytorch.org/) to install PyTorch with CUDA.

 We strongly recommend making use of the provided PyTorch examples scripts in [transformers/examples/pytorch/speech-recognition](https://github.com/huggingface/transformers/tree/master/examples/pytorch/speech-recognition) to train your speech recognition